OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Folder.md

 ###  Metadata  {: #metadata}

-The gear symbol can be used to configure the [metadata] (../basic_concepts/Full_Text_Search.md#metadata)of a file and thus add various information.
+The gear symbol can be used to configure the [metadata](../basic_concepts/Full_Text_Search.md#metadata) of a file and thus add various information.
 In addition to the description and lock properties, the license information is particularly relevant.
 You can use the license information to define a specific license for the document, for example, use one of the existing Creative Commons licenses, enter the licensor, and leave additional information about the publisher, source, publication date, and so on.
 The license is displayed in a separate column in the folder module.
 By clicking on the license, the user receives the stored information on the respective license.

 The metadata also shows how often a file was called up.
 There is also a link with which you can directly link the respective file.
 Whether external persons can also access the file depends on the access settings of the course.

 ### Edit Files